 This is a simpler game that is none-the-less preferred by many veterans.
 It is probably a better bet for children and beginners.
 It is the original form of Cribbage which has been superceded by the six-card game.
 The differences are:

 Only experienced players play this game - it can get quite complicated.
 Play is to 181 points or three times around the board.
-Seven cards are dealt to each player and one to the crib.
+Deal seven cards to each player and one to the crib.
 Then each player discards two into the crib so that each hand and the crib all consist of 5 cards.

 The highest score under seven card cribbage is 46 which can only be scored when the six cards, including the turned up card, are 6, 6, 5, 5, 4, 4.
 This is a total of 6 for 3 pairs, 16 for 8 fifteens and 24 for 8 runs.